 Co-authors: Bendik Nybakk Torsæter and Odd André Hjelkrem –

 In the future, it will be possible to charge electric vehicles while driving them.
 This technology is called wireless dynamic charging, and involves coils under the asphalt and in the vehicle.
-The advantages are the obvious economy of time, cars that require smaller batteries and the removal of the need for wires.
+The advantages are the obvious economy of time, cars that require smaller batteries and the removal of wires.
 In theory, it’s possible to reach infinite range with this technology, but there are also several challenges.
 One of these challenges is that we don’t know enough about the consequences of such wireless charging on the power grid.

 How does wireless dynamic charging affect the grid?